toivjon/dxgi-sandbox/README.md

 | IDXGISwapChain         | 1.0   | Represents a swap chain for presenting surfaces to an output. |
 | IDXGIResource          | 1.0   | Represents a shareable resource within a memory. |

-Some of the interface types have been extended where interface name is suffixed the monotonically increasing index (e.g. IDXGIAdapter3).
+Some interfaces are extended where interface name is suffixed the monotonically increasing index (e.g. IDXGIAdapter3).

 ## Sources